A Global Perspective on Leadership

 We also ask ambitious questions about accountability, civic engagement and public service leadership in times of political volatility and economic uncertainty that give our findings far-reaching application.
 We are particularly interested in the leadership practices that enable ordinary people working together to create deep and lasting solutions to tough social issues and the leadership strategies that can be replicated successfully in new contexts.

-Since 2001, the Institute of International Education West Coast Center's Leadership Development for Mobilizing Reproductive Health Program has helped develop and sustain leaders working on the front lines of family planning and health issues in countries such as Ethiopia, India, Nigeria, Pakistan, and the Philippines.
-RCLA is collaborating with the IIE West Coast Center and the Packard Foundation to conduct a participatory evaluation that examines and documents the impact of the leadership program on improving health outcomes for vulnerable people.
+Over the course of a decade, the Institute of International Education West Coast Center's Leadership Development for Mobilizing Reproductive Health Program helped develop and sustain leaders working on the front lines of family planning and health issues in countries such as Ethiopia, India, Nigeria, Pakistan, and the Philippines.
+RCLA collaborated with the IIE West Coast Center and the Packard Foundation to conduct a participatory evaluation that examines and documents the impact of the leadership program on improving health outcomes for vulnerable people.

-RCLA and the NYU Abu Dhabi Institute are working with eminent scholars and practitioners from across the Middle East and US on ways to nurture leadership for the common good.
-From youth and women’s empowerment, to engendering corporate citizenship, the focus is on leadership that transcends sectors, transforms ordinary citizens into agents of change, and opens up new public spaces for deliberation and engagement.
+RCLA and the NYU Abu Dhabi Institute worked with eminent scholars and practitioners from across the Middle East and US on ways to nurture leadership for the common good.
+From youth and women’s empowerment, to engendering corporate citizenship, the focus was on leadership that transcends sectors, transforms ordinary citizens into agents of change, and opens up new public spaces for deliberation and engagement.

 The AVINA Foundation and RCLA conducted a comparative research initiative to identify, examine and support the dynamics of successful multi-sector collaboration in Brazil and Colombia.

-RCLA is providing CI training and technical assistance to educators at the Universidad Politecnica de Valencia in Spain.
-Participants will focus on capitalizing on collaborations between the university, a vibrant nongovernmental (NGO) sector and public schools to develop educational and experiential practices that can contribute to the creation of a sense of global citizenship in students.
+RCLA provided Cooperative Inquiry action research training and technical assistance to educators at the Universidad Politecnica de Valencia in Spain.
+Participants focused on capitalizing on collaborations between the university, a vibrant nongovernmental (NGO) sector and public schools to develop educational and experiential practices that can contribute to the creation of a sense of global citizenship in students.

 This very successful event series was designed to raise awareness and foster discussion about current problems and challenges affecting democratic governance and sustainable development in Latin America.
 Top scholars explored the nature of the relationship between the state and civil society and its impact on various developmental outcomes.